 Gustafson Farms is requesting approval of a Major Use Permit for Commercial Cannabis Cultivation (the cultivation of commercial cannabis includes the planting, growing, harvesting, drying, curing, grading, trimming, and/or any combination of those activities, including processing) at 4550 & 4460 George Road, Lakeport, CA on Lake County APN 008-031-60 and 008-032-44 which is recorded as one legal lot.
 The project is being proposed with 2 other contiguous parcels which are also recorded as one legal lot (APNS: 008-032-43 and 008-031-48) under "Parcel Map-123" (11 PM 47) to allow collocation/cluster of permits.
 The entire project site will only take place on one legal lot (008-031-60 and 008-032-44).
 However, the access to the project site will be through 4440 George Road into a private driveway to the cultivation site (008-031-48).
-The applicant's proposal includes two (2) A-Type 3 "medium outdoor", (1) A-Type 1C "outdoor specialty cottage", (1) A-Type 3B "mixed-light" with greenhouses using light deprivation, and up to 22,000 square feet of immature plants solely used for cloning and propagation used for selling and distribution.
-The total of 111,620 square feet of mature cannabis plants and up to 22,000 square feet of immature plants for nursery.
-The total cultivation area will be 237,220 square feet.
+The applicant's proposal includes two (2) A-Type 3 "medium outdoor", (1) A Type 1C "outdoor specialty cottage", two (2) A-Type 3A "Indoor", one (1) A-Type 1C "mixed-light specialty cottage", (1) A-Type 3B "mixed-light" with greenhouses using light deprivation, and up to 22,000 square feet of immature plants solely used for cloning and propagation used for selling and distribution.
+The total of 111,620 68,500 square feet of mature cannabis plants and up to 22,000 square feet of immature plants for nursery.
+The total cultivation area will be 237,220 148,000 square feet.
 The ancillary facility will include the following structures:

-• One (1) Type 13: "Distributor Transport Only, Self-Distribution" License
+- One (1) Type 13: "Distributor Transport Only, Self-Distribution" License

 - 50,000 square feet processing facility

 - 24,000 square feet of greenhouse nursery

 - 50,000 square feet drying facility

 - three 200 square feet storage sheds: fertilizer and pesticide storage, equipment and tools, and security room

 - Parking lots with ADA parking

 - Portable restrooms with a future proposed permanent restroom

 - 24,000 square feet of greenhouse structure used for mixed light

 - five 2,500 gallons water storage tank

 The cultivation area will be conducted within an enclosed area secured by a fence approximately seven feet in height.
 The fence will be screened which will help reduce visibility from the surrounding area.
 According to the Project Management Plan (Attachment 2) and the well log, the existing well produces approximately 185 gallons per minute.
 The well near the northeast parcel boundary will be pumped underground to the water storage tanks proposed near the cultivation site in the southern portion of the property.
 Gustafson Farms will utilize underground water lines from the well to the storage tanks, which are a combination of PVC piping and black poly tubing.
 Water use is projected to be approximately 234,000 gallons per month for the proposed mature canopy area.
+Using the water calculation provided in the applicant's project management plan, the water use is projected to be approximately 135,000 gallons per month for the proposed mature canopy area.
 According to the applicant's comment, the outdoor cultivation will last approximately six months and approximately ten months for mixed-light throughout the year.
 The proposed cultivation method is in-ground with drip irrigation systems served by an existing permitted well.